-According to the provisions of the Administrative Measures for Anti-money Laundering Agenda in Insurance Industry, insurance brokerage companies shall, in the light of the real-name system for policies and according to the work principles that client materials are complete, transaction records are available for inspection and circulation of funds is regulated, effectively enhance the internal control level of anti-money laundering.
-Insurance brokerage companies shall establish an internal control system for anti-money laundering and prohibit funds which have an illegal source from investing into their equity.
-The senior management officers of insurance brokerage companies shall understand laws and regulations on anti-money laundering.
+According to the provisions of the Administrative Measures for Anti-money Laundering Agenda in Insurance Industry promulgated by the China Insurance Regulatory Commission on September 13, 2011 and effective on October 1, 2011, insurance brokerage companies and specialized insurance agency company shall, in the light of the real-name system for policies and according to the work principles that client materials are complete, transaction records are available for inspection and circulation of funds is regulated, effectively enhance the internal control level of anti-money laundering.
+Insurance brokerage companies and specialized insurance agency company shall establish an internal control system for anti-money laundering and prohibit funds which have an illegal source from investing into their equity.
+The senior management officers of insurance brokerage companies and specialized insurance agency company shall understand laws and regulations on anti-money laundering.

-Pursuant to the Notice of Strengthening Anti-money Laundering in Insurance Industry, equity investments in insurance intermediaries and equity structure changes therein should be in line with relevant requirements on fund sources in anti-money laundering laws and regulations of the PRC.
+Pursuant to the Notice of Strengthening Anti-money Laundering in Insurance Industry promulgated by the China Insurance Regulatory Commission on August 10, 2010, equity investments in insurance intermediaries and equity structure changes therein should be in line with the requirements on fund sources in anti-money laundering laws and regulations of the PRC.

-Newly established insurance intermediaries and branch institutions and those restructured or reformed should meet anti-money laundering criteria specified by the CIRC, including (i) establishment of system for client identity recognition, client identity and transaction record keeping, training and education, auditing, confidentiality, internal control system and operation protocols including those facilitating monitoring and inspection and administrative investigation; (ii) dedicated anti-money laundering posts and job descriptions, manning and training for such posts; (iii) other requirements according to regulatory provisions.
+Newly established insurance intermediaries and branch institutions and those restructured or reformed should meet anti-money laundering criteria specified by the China Insurance Regulatory Commission, including (i) establishment of system for client identity recognition, client identity and transaction record keeping, training and education, auditing, confidentiality, internal control system and operation protocols including those facilitating monitoring and inspection and administrative investigation; (ii) dedicated anti-money laundering posts and job descriptions, manning and training for such posts; and (iii) other requirements according to regulatory provisions.